-We're also trying to detect the length of the destination field.
+We also try to detect the length of the destination field.
 Some Data Sources provide that value, while others don't.
 For example: if Data Source provides value 10 for the destination column length and current configuration field is set to 0 or any value longer than 10 - the shortest value wins, i.e. in this example masked result would be trimmed to 10 characters.

-9. Specify a default Full Name Convention.
+9. Specify a Full Name Convention.
 (Optional.
 Enum.
-Default: "First-Middle-Last") Drowpdown menu provides choice of 2 values:
+Default: "First-Middle-Last") Dropdown menu provides choice of 2 values:

-'''

-First-Middle-Last

-Last-First-Middle
+First-Middle-Last Last-First-Middle

-'''

-This configurations helps to the Full Name algorithm to distinguish between first name(s) and last name, if Last Name Separator(s) are not configured or not detected in the input string.
+This configurations helps the Full Name algorithm distinguish between first name(s) and last name, if Last Name Separator(s) are not configured or not detected in the input string.